cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 - Verification of a voter's right to vote in a round should be efficiently computable.
 - A vote should be unique and non-malleable, which is a requirement for the use of efficient certificates aggregation.

-Additionally one would like the following property to be provided by our voting scheme:
+Additionally one would like the following property to be provided by the voting scheme:

-- Voting should require minimal additional configuration (i.e., key management) for SPOs,
+- Voting should require minimal additional configuration (i.e., key management) for SPOs.
 - Voting and certificates construction should be fast in order to ensure we do not interfere with other operations happening in the node.

 The precise scheme and format for votes and certificates is immaterial to the protocol itself, but for reasons of efficiency (i.e., minimal resource usage) the selection of ALBA certificates, as described in proposed CIP [*Votes & Certificates on Cardano*](https://github.com/cardano-foundation/CIPs/pull/870), is recommended for Peras.